Rishiofficial432-432/lexus/explain.md

 ---

-## 4. Conclusion: The Lexus Philosophy in Practice
+## 4. Conclusion: The LEXUS Philosophy in Practice

-Lexus brings together over a dozen powerful tools into a single, cohesive application.
+LEXUS brings together over a dozen powerful tools into a single, cohesive application.
 By starting with a core of capturing and organizing thoughts, and then layering on intelligent, action-oriented features, it creates a workspace that is both powerful and deeply personal.
 Its unwavering commitment to local-first data ensures that this powerful space is also completely private and secure.